Bjournaux/SeaFreeze/README.md

 - **`SF_WhichPhase`** — Determine which phase is thermodynamically stable at given (P,T) coordinates.
 Supports NaCl(aq) for freezing-point depression.
 - **`SF_PhaseLines`** — Compute the equilibrium curve between any two phases by zero-contouring the Gibbs energy difference.
 Returns (P,T) coordinates with stable/metastable classification.
 - **`SF_WPD`** — Plot the full H2O water phase diagram with optional NaCl(aq) melting-curve overlays, metastable extensions, and phase-field labels.
+- **`SF_rho2P` / `rho2P`** — Invert the EOS: given a target density (kg/m³) and temperature (K), return the pressure (MPa) for any supported material.
+Uses Newton-Raphson with isothermal bulk modulus Kt and a bisection fallback.
+Returns NaN where no solution exists within the phase's domain.

 See the Python and Matlab READMEs for full documentation and usage examples.